gjolund/openfaas_rust-warp_func/README.md

 This repo also contains an [Okteto Remote Development Configuration](https://github.com/austinrivas/openfaas_rust-warp_func/blob/master/function/okteto.yml) for use on the [Okteto Platform](https://okteto.com/).

-A [Test github action](https://github.com/austinrivas/openfaas_rust-warp_func/blob/master/.github/workflows/test-deno.yml) is included that will trigger on pull request.
-This action runs the rust tests.
+A [github action](https://github.com/austinrivas/openfaas_rust-warp_func/blob/master/.github/workflows/test-deno.yml) is included that will trigger on pull request.
+This action runs the rust tests / lint / check / format.